0xflagplz/NmapIT/README.md

 # nmapIT

-  Scanning script which enables user to utuloze host list / alter depth of scan
+	Scanning script which enables user to utilize host list / alter depth of scan
 ===========================================================================================================================
    usage ./name <path_to_targets.txt>